altocodenl/cell/readme.md

 - No parenthesis, but a couple of evaluation rules (still too few to be considered a proper full-blown syntax)
 - Everything's quoted by default, you need to make calls explicitly
 - Macros are simple data manipulation operations on sequences.
 The explicitness of @ allows this, because it can considered as data until it is expanded.

-## TODO

-- Altocookies: login with email with link or oauth with providers that always provide email (google)
-- Cloud: main implementation in redis, backup in postgres.
-Option to acknowledge writes only when they're also in postgres.
-- Implement the editor in cell itself, so that it interacts with the cell server through the same mechanisms.
-- Recursive lambdas by referencing itself from inside the loop?
-- Diff by non-abridged fourdata with nonlexicographic sorting of number keys, lines of rem, add & keep.
-- PWAs out of the box.
-- Encrypted dumps/restores.
-- Implementation of U and of pg's lisp interpreter.
-- Self-hosting.

-- Parsing issues I am playing dumb about:
-   - Distinguishing literal dots in hashes.
-   - Multiline texts in the middle of paths that then have one below that's indented up (or further) than the position of the multiline text in the previous path.

 ## Annotated source code (fragments)